artmouse/Magento-Chatbot/README.md

 	- Save messages on database before sending to make sure it will be sent eventually
 	- Add compatibility with configurable products
 	- Add compatibility with products with custom options
-	- Add "abandoned cart" messages
+	- Better approach for Abandoned Carts
 	- Add `CDATA` and `<tooltip>` to configuration descriptions

 ## License